Kiesenhofer/gatsbydeploy/README.md

 Here is a screenshot of the program running to show you how it looks.

 ### Usage:
-Usage is very simple, before selecting an image to use as a "frame sheet" (which is just
+Usage is very simple, before selecting an image to use as a "frame sheet" (which is just my term to describe both tilesets and spritesheets), set the extrusion options to what you need them to be.
+Select the frame sheet by dragging an image file into the drag area or select manually.

+A table of available extrusion options a